-Our tattoo artist for July is Amy Billing (@amybillingtattoo) – owner of Hobo Jack Tattoo in Bournemouth.
+Our featured tattoo artist this month is Amy Billing (@amybillingtattoo) – owner of Hobo Jack Tattoo in Bournemouth.
 Her beautiful animal and nature based designs really caught our attention.
 We caught up with her to ask a few questions…

 How did you become a tattoo artist?

 It’s not something I ever actually considered when I was younger, I knew I wanted to do something creative but wasn’t sure what.
 I went to uni and studied Fine Art for a year and realised that definitely was not what I wanted to do.
 My mum actually suggested looking for an apprenticeship, so I found a sick studio near home who were prepared to take me on the following week, so I quit uni and here we are!
 It’s hard work, I think I spent the first 6 months working 6 days a week for no money, doing all the horrible cleaning jobs, and learning how the studio ran, then eventually started tattooing and didn’t stop!

 Aftercare is SO important.
 You pay all that money for a beautiful tattoo, we put our heart and soul into creating a piece for you, and then it’s up to you to heal it perfectly.
 It’s such a big responsibility, which is why you should listen to your artists’ aftercare advice.
 Every artist will tell you something different, but that’s because every artist has a different style and tattoos in a different way, we all know how to heal our own style of tattoos.
 Once the 2-3 weeks are up and you think your tattoo is healed, this doesn’t mean you can just forget about it.
 It’s going to be there forever, it’s important to keep it looking fresh for as long as possible.
 You should always put a high factor sun-cream on your tattoos, even years after getting it done, and daily moisturising always helps keep it looking fresh.

 How would you describe your style in 3 words?

 Delicate, feminine, detailed